Rhode Island - Considerations for Marijuana in the Workplace

 Cannot refuse to hire or otherwise penalize a person solely upon the person’s status as a qualified medical marijuana patient.

 Review the Rhode Island case, Callaghan v.
 Darlington Fabrics Corp., No. PC-2014-5680 (R.I.
 Super.
-2017), for its ramifications dealing with disability protections and impact on operations around employee use of marijuana.
+2017), for its ramifications dealing with disability protections and impact on operations around employee use of marijuana – particularly whether an applicant who is a qualified medical marijuana patient has disability protection following a positive pre-employment drug test (refer to counsel).

 Cannot refuse to hire or otherwise penalize a person solely based as the status of a registered patient for medical marijuana.